Relative Cancellation: Preliminaries

 \begin{proof} (2,3,4) Clear.

-(5) Let $Q$ be the graded fraction ring of $A$.
+(5) Let $Q$ be the graded quotient ring of $A$.
 By \cite[Theorem 0.1]{AS-1995}, $Q$ is of the form $K[t^{\pm 1};\sigma]$ where $K$ is a field of GK-dimension one.
 By part (1), $K$ is a firm domain.
-Since Ore extension of a firm domain is a firm domain, $Q$ is a firm domain.
-Since $A$ is a subalgebra of $Q$, $A$ is a firm domain.
+By part (3), $Q$ is a firm domain.
+Since $A$ is a subalgebra of $Q$, $A$ is a firm domain by part (2).

 (6) This is a consequence of the fact that every good {\rm{(}}resp. firm{\rm{)}} filtration on $A$ restricts to a good {\rm{(}}resp. firm{\rm{)}} filtration on $B$. \end{proof}

 Let ${\mathbf F}$ be a filtration of $A$ and ${\mathbf G}$ be a filtration of $B$.
 We define a filtration, called ${\mathbf H}$, of the tensor product $A\otimes B$ as follows: